B0neShAd0w/Hacktoria/Chasing Bigfoot.md

 *First things first, this contract had me really frustrated for quite a while, as I didn't seem to be getting anywhere, just loads and loads of garbage web pages.*

 ### Methodology:
+The first step is to pull out imformation from the Mission Briefing that we feel is of importance.
+* During the 1970’s
+* Sasquatch
+* member of the US Armed Forces
+* late night diner
+* soldier spotted the Sasquatch crossing the road

+My thought process was to use `Google Dorking`, based on the fact that there would thousand's if not millions of web pages relating to sightings of Bigfoot.

+Initially this was proving to be a minefield of just random garbage, so I moved onto using Bigfoot sighting maps, again I wasted so much time and not really getting anywhere, so decided it was time to step away for a while.

+Coming back to this with fresh vigor I thought that this being a hard contract would require some new thinking, so I started playing around with my Dorking queries a little more.

+Eventually, after trying what felt like 100's of different queries the results started narrowing down, until I hit on the sweet spot.

+`intext:"Bigfoot" intext:"sighting" intext:"late night diner" intext:"back to base" `